jvelumc/CFeval/README.md

   treatments = list(0, 1)
 )
 results_causal
+#> Estimation of the performance of the prediction model in a
+#>  counterfactual (CF) dataset where everyone's treatment was set to 0 and
+#>  1.
+#> The following assumptions must be satisfied for correct inference:
+#> - Conditional exchangeability requires that {L} are sufficient to
+#>  adjust for confounding and selection bias between treatment and
+#>  outcome.
+#> - Positivity
+#> - Consistency
+#> - No interference
+#> - No measurement error
+#> - Correctly specified propensity formula
 #>    metric   CF0   CF1
 #> 1   Brier 0.197 0.212
 #> 2     auc 0.753 0.726